This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 1. Innere Stadt (1st District)

-First and foremost, is the Innere Stadt or the Inner City as it translates into English.
-The central first district has a rich history that dates back to Roman times.
-Many of the city’s major attractions are housed there.
-Some of the most prestigious addresses are also found within the district.
-As a result, it is one of the best neighbourhoods to stay in Vienna.
+First and foremost, there is the Innere Stadt or the Inner City, as it translates into English.
+Many of the city’s major attractions are housed there, making it one of the best areas to stay in Vienna for sightseeing.

 Top Attractions

-Some of the top tourist attractions within Vienna’s Old Town include Hofburg Palace, St. Stephen’s Cathedral, the Kunsthistorisches Museum Vienna, the Natural History Museum, the Vienna Opera House, the Albertina Museum, Rathausplatz and, of course, the grand Ringstrasse Boulevard, Vienna’s iconic ring road.
+Some of the top tourist attractions within Vienna’s Old Town include Hofburg Palace, St. Stephen’s Cathedral, the Kunsthistorisches Museum Vienna, the Natural History Museum, the Vienna Opera House, the Albertina Museum and Rathausplatz.

 The 1st district is quite touristy and one of the busiest areas in the city so you should prepare yourselves for the crowd factor in advance.